 - Paladin Energy (PALAF)

-To date there are no ASX-listed uranium ETFs and there are only a few pure play ETFs dedicated to tracking uranium on overseas exchanges.
-These include:
+To date, there are no ASX-listed uranium ETFs and there are only a few pure-play ETFs dedicated to tracking uranium on overseas exchanges.
+These include the following:

 - Global X Uranium ETF (NYSE:URA)